snac-cooperative/snac_eac_cpf_utils/readme.md

     -rw-r--r-- 1 mst3k snac  674261 Nov  5 09:53 vocabularyrelators.rdf
     -rw-r--r-- 1 mst3k snac  819145 Jan 15 14:14 worldcat_code.xml

-Useful, but not required.
+Thes are useful, but not required config files.
 File agency_test.txt has some select agency codes that exercise parts of the code, or are known to have various issues such as not found, or multiple agencies for the same code.

     > ls -l test_eac.cfg agency_test.txt
     -rw-r--r-- 1 mst3k snac   32 Nov  8 14:47 agency_test.txt
     -rw-r--r-- 1 mst3k snac 1055 Jan  8 15:13 test_eac.cfg

-An example command line is:
+If your input data is in the same format as we used (MARC records without a container element), and the input file name is snac.xml, then this example command line is will read 5000 records in 1000 recor chunks, writing the output into directories with the prefix "devx_":

     ./exec_record.pl config=test_eac.cfg &

 The Perl script exec_record.pl pulls records from the original WorldCat data and pipes those records to a Saxon command.
-Before output, the set of records is surrounded by a `<collection>` element in order to create valid XML.
-The WorldCat data as it exists is not valid XML (no surrounding element), but the Perl code deals with that.
+Before sending the MARC to Saxon, the set of records is surrounded by a `<collection>` element in order to create valid XML.
+The WorldCat data as it we have it is not valid XML (no surrounding element), but the Perl code deals with that.
 The script exec_record.pl uses a combination of regular expressions and state variables to find a `<record>` element regardless of intervening whitespace (or not).

-An XSLT script, oclc_marc2cpf.xsl reads marc each record, extracting relevant information and putting it into variables which are put into parameters for a final template that renders the EAD-CPF output.
+The XSLT script, oclc_marc2cpf.xsl reads marc each record, extracting relevant information and putting it into variables which are put into parameters for a final template that renders the EAD-CPF output.
 Each eac-cpf output is sent to a separate file.
 Files are put into a single depth directory hierarchy via some chunking code.
-The script oclc_marc2cpf.xsl includes a two files, eac_cpf.xsl and lib.xsl.
+The script oclc_marc2cpf.xsl includes a two additional XSLT files, eac_cpf.xsl and lib.xsl.
 The file eac_cpf.xsl is which is mostly just an eac-cpf template.
 It is wrapped in a XSLT named template with parameters, and has only the necessary XSL to fill in field values.
 All the programming logic is in oclc_marc2cpf.xsl and lib.xsl.

 The Perl module session_lib.pm has supporting functions, expecially config file reading.